ahmed0saber/saber-array/README.md

 - `getByProp()`

-A function that return an object (or more) with specific value for a certain property in an array.
+A function that returns an object (or more) with specific value for a certain property in an array.

 In the following example, we are using `getByProp()` to get the object with `id` equals `"123"` in an array called `arr`.